EISy-as-Py/hardy/doc/index.rst

 Installation
 ------------
-The easiest way to install :code:'HARDy' is using :code:'conda':
+The easiest way to install :code:'HARDy' is using ''conda'':

-..code block:: bash
+.. code block:: bash
    conda install hardy

 For detailed installation instructions, visit :doc:'./installation'